 What Is a Intrathecal Pain Pump?

 Intrathecal pain pump delivery is a proven, safe, and effective therapy for managing chronic pain.
-Unlike oral medications that circulate throughout the body through the bloodstream, an intrathecal pain pump system delivery releases medication directly into the fluid surrounding your spinal cord, which may lead to fewer or more tolerable drug side effects.
+Unlike oral medications that must circulate throughout the bloodstream, an intrathecal pain pump system delivery releases medication directly into the fluid surrounding your spinal cord, which may lead to fewer or more tolerable drug side effects.

 About the Medication Delivery System